brian3t/usvutil/formulary/README.md

-# TOTOSG Adonis fullstack application
+# Formulary Adonis fullstack application

-This is the fullstack app for TOTOSG mobile app, it comes pre-configured with:
+This is the fullstack app for Formulary mobile app, it comes pre-configured with:

 1. Bodyparser
 2. Session